damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

   - master
 ```

-If you deploy to different systems, or change destination platform frequently, consider
+If you deploy to different systems or change destination platform frequently, consider
 using `dpl`.